We’re 100% Invested in Girls

 Our professional staff use established, research-based practices to train and support our Big and Little Sisters.
 Our approach results in profound outcomes in academic achievement, interpersonal relationships, and healthy decision-making.
-We invest in more than 4,000 girls and women throughout Greater Boston annually.
+We invest in 2,500 girls and women throughout Greater Boston annually.

 Read our newsletters to stay up to date on all things Big Sister Boston!

 Our mission is to ignite girls’ passion and power to succeed through positive mentoring relationships with women and enrichment programs that support girls’ healthy development.
 Ultimately, our vision is to create a mentor-rich community in which every girl has access to the individual nurturing, guidance, and support she needs to become a confident, competent and caring adult.
 We are a national model for gender-intentional mentoring for girls which can be replicated in other mentoring programs.